Teradata/stacki-wiki/Ubuntu-on-Stacki.md

 boot  dists  doc  EFI  install  isolinux  md5sum.txt  pics  pool  preseed  README.diskdefines  ubuntu
 ```

 Now you have an Ubuntu distribution of Trusty Tahr available for installing an Ubuntu server style OS.
-We'll set-up a bootaction to set a machine to install Ubuntu.
+We'll set-up tftp to set a machine to install Ubuntu.

 <h5>Put the necessary files into tftp.</h5>